johnmyronmillar/Looking-for-Suspicious-Transactions/README.md

 # Looking-for-Suspicious-Transactions

+This report demonstrates the ability to discover anomalies among transaction to highlight activity that should be reviewed for suspicious transactoins.

 ## Visual Analysis - Lineplot

 The use of lineplots and boxplots provide a visual representation of an anomaly.
 The anomalies are represented by sudden spikes or dips which are inconsistent with linear progression.
 The following two graphs demonstrate transactionaly anomalies.

 ### Cardholder 2 Lineplot

-Cardholder 2 looks sporadic, but none of teh spikes are abnormally high compared to the other spikes.
+Cardholder 2 looks sporadic, but none of the spikes are abnormally high compared to the other spikes.

 ![Cardholder 2 Lineplot](Images/cardholder2_lineplot.png)